-Because the suspected diagnosis of measles was made quickly after the patient was initially seen, Baystate believes that the group of people potentially exposed to measles at the hospital is limited to about 300 individuals.
-In partnership with the Massachusetts Department of Public Health and those individuals’ primary care providers, Baystate is making direct notifications to those determined to be at elevated risk, and working closely with primary care providers to ensure patients get what they need, including information, immunizations or other preventive treatment where appropriate.
+Because the suspected diagnosis of measles was made quickly after the patient was initially seen, we believe the only about 300 people were potentially exposed to measles.
+In partnership with the Massachusetts Department of Public Health and those individuals’ primary care providers, Baystate is making direct notifications to those determined to be at elevated risk.
+Baystate is working closely with primary care providers to make sure patients get what they need, including information, immunizations or other preventive treatment where appropriate.

 “We’re sharing this message widely with the community because we want people to be aware and informed, and we want to take the highest level of precautions to prevent the spread of the illness,” said Dr. Douglas Salvador, vice president of Medical Affairs for Baystate Medical Center.
 “Most people are immune or have been vaccinated, but given that measles is now present in our community, we encourage anyone with concerns to check into their vaccinations and immunity to measles, and be on the lookout for symptoms.”

 Now that the patient has been identified and is being cared for, that patient does not pose any additional measles risk to others.

 People who were born before 1957, have had measles in the past or who have been vaccinated against measles per Centers for Disease Control recommendations are considered immune.

 The CDC recommendations are: